ZhenyingZhu/ToDoAndTracker/README.md

 Properties

-- Id
-- Name
+- id
-- project ref
+- name
-- priority: None, Low, Medium, High
+- projectId: a foreign key to Project.
+Why not create it as a ref, because when create task the project would probably already created.
+- priority: notAnalysed, high, medium, low.
+When sort, notAnalysed should show first, as it would be highest priority.
 - step num: used to sort tasks in a project
-- expect start time: a timestamp
+- expected start time: a timestamp
-- expect complete time: this is when the task must done.
+- expected finish time: this is when the task must done.
 By default is the EOD of the start time.
-- expect time duration: this is how long should it take
+- expected time duration: this is how long should it take
-- State: can be queued/started/blocked/completed/abandoned
+- state: can be queued/started/blocked/completed/abandoned
-- next recur rule: a formatted string. can set to be every x days, or on a fix date. when complete or abandon this task, create the next one.
+- recur rule: a formatted string. can set to be every x days, or on a fix date. when complete or abandon this task, create the next one.
-- event ref list.
+- events: an array ref to Event.
 Actual start and complete time can be calculated by the events when the state is completed/abandoned.
+- assignedUser: the userId.
+It should be within the involved user of the project.
+Also all the involved user can see the task, but assignedUser actually works on the task

-- difficulty: how hard the task is.
+TODO: difficulty: how hard the task is.
 Not in use for now but put in track.

 #### Event